equinor/fmu-dataio/docs/datamodel.rst

   * **data.properties.<item>.is_discrete**: [bool] Flag if this property is is_discrete.
   * **data.properties.<item>.calculation**: [string] A reference to a calculation performed to derive this property.

-    The ``data.properties`` concept is experimental.
+.. note:: The ``data.properties`` concept is experimental.
 Use cases include surfaces containing multiple properties/attributes, grids with parameters, etc.

 * **data.format**: [string] A reference to a known file format.
 * **data.layout**: [string] A reference to the layout of the data object.
 Examples: "regular", "cornerpoint", "structured"